BWibo/3dcitydb-mkdocs/docs/citydb-tool/cql2.md

 A CQL2 expression consists of attribute names, operators, and values.
 It can also include spatial functions to handle geospatial conditions.

 ### Understanding literals

 In CQL2, literals are direct values that appear in your filter expressions.
 Common types of literals include:

-- Strings: Enclosed in single quotes in text-based queries (e.g., \`'Forest tree 3'\`), or as JSON strings in JSON-based queries (e.g., \`"Forest tree 3"\`).
+- Strings: Enclosed in single quotes in text-based queries (e.g., `'Forest tree 3'`), or as JSON strings in JSON-based queries (e.g., `'Forest tree 3'`).
-- Numbers: Used without quotes in both text-based and JSON-based queries (e.g., \`> 10\` or \`10\` in JSON).
+- Numbers: Used without quotes in both text-based and JSON-based queries (e.g., `> 10` or `10` in JSON).
-- Booleans: Typically represented as \`true\` or \`false\`.
+- Booleans: Typically represented as `true` or `false`.
-- Dates/Times: Represented in ISO-8601 format (e.g., \`'2023-01-31'\` or \`"2023-01-31"\` in JSON), if your data or schema supports date/time attributes.
+- Dates/Times: Represented in ISO-8601 format (e.g., `'2023-01-31'` or `'2023-01-31'` in JSON), if your data or schema supports date/time attributes.

 ### Attribute references

 #### Implicit vs. explicit attribute references

 When writing CQL2 queries, it's important to correctly reference attributes by their full property names rather than relying on implicit assumptions.
 While some query tools allow shorthand notations for convenience, the proper CQL2 syntax requires explicit attribute references.

 For example, in some cases, a query like: